EstherSlabbert/tech230_AWS/aws_ec2_instances_and_ami.md

 ### Make an AMI for the running app

-1. While the EC2 instance for running the app is running follow the steps to create the AMI but this time create an image.
+1. While the EC2 instance for running the app is running follow the steps to create the AMI but this time select the 'Actions' drop down and click 'Create an image' (follow the instructions and name it and give descriptions etc.).
-2. Launch the AMI and then log in to the EC2.
+2. Launch the AMI from Images/AMIs OR the on the same 'Launch instance' page instead of 'Quick Start' select 'My AMIs' on AWS and then log in to the EC2.
 3. `cd app`
 4. Run the app with: `pm2 start app.js`
 5. Check it use the Public IP address in your web browser, then add ':3000' and it should show the Sparta Provisioning Test Page from the running app.